raynamharris/FMR1CA1rnaseq/README.md

 	- In the R script accompanying this file, [08_results.md](./scripts/08_results.md), I write the results section for my manuscript.
 	- This document is an executable way for me to keep the results section under version control and with newest version of the figure.
 	- I alternate between exporting the result to a `md_document` and a `word_document` for writing my thesis

-	This is an overview of all nine results figures that accompany this research.
+	- This is an overview of all nine results figures that accompany this research:

 ![](./figures/07_colorblindr/overview-1.png)